Amputation Injury | Accident Claims

 As well as providing financial support, our solicitors are truly committed to spending time with amputees, their friends and their families to truly understand what can be achieved with the right support.
 In doing so, our clients can be confident that we have the necessary passion, knowledge and specialism to secure the right compensation necessary to provide security long after their case has concluded.

-We are currently acting for Mr X, a man who was injured in a motorcycle accident in 2017 when a vehicle approaching in the opposite direction cut across his path.
+We acted for Mr X, a man who was injured in a motorcycle accident in 2017 when a vehicle approaching in the opposite direction cut across his path.
 Our client sustained life-changing lower limb injuries.
 Over the next 18 months, our client underwent in excess of 25 major orthopaedic surgeries in an attempt to save his leg which had been blighted by repeated infection.

 In 2018, Mr X made the incredibly brave decision to undergo an elective below-knee amputation.
 In the lead up to the operation and through our own contacts, Mr X was introduced to an individual who had made a similar decision in the past and now lived with a below-knee prosthetic limb.

-With the interim payments secured for Mr X during his case, he now has access to some of the best prosthetic options on the market and is even trailing a cutting-edge micro-processor foot allowing him to function at a level not experienced since before his accident.
+Whilst the claim was ongoing, we eased the financial pressure on our client by obtaining interim payments totalling £310,000 for him.
+These payments also allowed him access to some of the best prosthetic options on the market and he even trialled a cutting-edge micro-processor foot allowing him to function at a level not experienced since before his accident.
+His claim eventually concluded at a settlement meeting with the Defendant’s insurance company for in excess of £2.5million.

 Accident at work for a crane operator

-In a recent £210,000 settlement, we acted for a crane operator against his employer who underwent a traumatic amputation of the tips of three fingers in an accident at work.
+In a case which settled for £210,000, we acted for a crane operator against his employer who underwent a traumatic amputation of the tips of three fingers in an accident at work.
 Despite the Defendant’s attempts to allege Mr Y was partly to blame for his accident, we maintained that our client’s employer exposed him to foreseeable injury and failed to take adequate safety measures.

 During the course of the case, our client was examined by a hand surgeon, a psychiatrist and an occupational therapist to assess his injuries and assist in the valuation of his claim.